amine-tayani/Onyx/README.md

 Onyx is a job search management tool that helps you organize and track your every step of your job search. it is a full stack application built with Next.js, React, Shadcn, TypeScript and Tailwind CSS and also Nodemailer for sending emails.

-## Features

-- Create, edit, and delete job applications
-- Track the status of each job application
-- Add notes to each job application
-- Add contacts to each job application

 ## Installation

 1. Clone the repo